-The maximum exposure to credit risk for each class of financial assets is the carrying amount of the class of financial assets presented on the balance sheet, except for trade receivables (Note 17 and 23) whereby the maximum exposure to credit risk is reduced by the amount the Group holds as collateral in form of banker guarantees of \$\$4,297,000 (2020: \$\$4,472,000) and letters of credit of \$\$987,000 (2020: \$\$905,000).
+The maximum exposure to credit risk for each class of financial assets is the carrying amount of the class of financial assets presented on the balance sheet, except for trade receivables (Note 17 and 23) whereby the maximum exposure to credit risk is reduced by the amount the Group holds as collateral in the form of letters of credit of \$\$2,620,000 (2021: \$\$987,000).

-The Group's major classes of financial assets are cash and bank balances and trade and other receivables.
-The Company's major classes of financial assets are cash and bank balances.
+The Group's and Company's major classes of financial assets are cash and bank balances and trade and other receivables.